 Exercise Your Passion for the Health Sciences

-In an era when noncommunicable disease is outstripping infectious disease as the leading global health concern, there is a critical need for health care providers trained to help people manage chronic conditions and address lifestyle-related epidemics, such as obesity, diabetes, heart disease, and cancer.
-The professionals on the front lines of advancing preventative care include physical therapists, chiropractors, physicians, and personal trainers, for example.
+Noncommunicable disease is outstripping infectious disease as the leading global health concern.
+There is a critical need for health care providers trained to help people manage chronic conditions and address lifestyle-related epidemics, such as obesity, diabetes, heart disease, and cancer.
+The professionals on the front lines of advancing preventative care include physical therapists, chiropractors, physicians, and personal trainers.

 If you are motivated to empower others through restoring physiological health or promoting overall wellness, a Bachelor of Science in Exercise Science from Michigan Tech will provide you with a strong scientific basis for developing an eye toward disease and injury prevention.